7 Customer Engagement Examples to Inspire Your Marketing

 Second, an exam result that matches the customer with the perfect pair of glasses builds trust and brand loyalty.
 With trust comes further brand engagement, like buying accessories or leaving a positive customer review.

-Z Gallerie makes buying furniture online a seamless experience.
-They also understand that their furniture will likely be in a buyer’s home for several years.
-Over time, accidents happen, which is why they make buying furniture protection plans seamless, too.
-The peace of mind these plans offer lays the groundwork for future customer engagement.
+JEGS makes browsing and purchasing auto parts online a seamless experience.
+They also understand that accidents happen, whether it's during installation or normal use, which is why they make buying auto parts product protection seamless, too.
+The peace of mind that product protection offers lays the groundwork for future customer engagement.

-When the family cat decides to use a new couch as a litter box, customers want options beyond paying full price for a new one.
-For a modest fee, Z Gallerie lets customers add Extend product protection plans to their orders.
-A few seconds is all it takes for a current customer to learn if they can replace the couch or arrange a repair.
+Say a driver goes out for a joyride and doesn't see a pothole in time to redirect, and they dent their brand new wheel.
+For a modest fee, JEGS lets customers add Extend product protection to their orders.
+A few seconds is all it takes for a current customer to learn if they can replace their wheel.

-Z Gallerie realizes a new customer might not see the value of protection plans right away.
+JEGS realizes a new customer might not see the value of protection plans right away.
 So they add two prompts at checkout to encourage customers to include a plan in their orders.
-First, Z Gallerie serves a pop-up highlighting the plans and the most widely purchased option.
+First, JEGS serves a pop-up highlighting the plans and the most widely purchased option.

-If the customer bypasses the pop-up, Z Gallerie gives them a final opportunity to add a plan within the shopping cart.
+If the customer bypasses the pop-up, JEGS gives them a final opportunity to add a plan within the shopping cart.

-The quick claims experience boosts customer satisfaction with Z Gallerie’s brand, and Extend boosts engagement by sending the customer back to Z Gallerie to select their new couch.
+The quick claims experience boosts customer satisfaction with JEGS' brand, and Extend boosts engagement by sending the customer back to JEGS to select their new wheel.

 5. Jewlr: Gather customer data — and use it to personalize offers